They work as independent contractors and provide advice and plans for those who manage and run recreational sites.

-Demand for all regional planning roles (including recreational consultancy) is expected to grow around 6% from 2014-2024.
-This is about the average of all jobs in the US at present.
-Much of the employment availability depends on the growth of the leisure industry and construction.
+The job demand for recreational consultants is projected to increase by 14 percent between 2020 and 2030.* Much of the employment availability depends on the growth of the leisure industry and construction.
 As this is expected to be steady in the coming years, there should be many openings in this area.
 The growth of tourism always depends on the global economy - a massive impact on both domestic and international tourism.

 What Are the Education Requirements to Become a Recreational Consultant?